spinedaospina/SOS-call-in-remote-areas/README.md

 | GND | GROUND |
 | 3V3 | 3V |

 - In the src/ folder you will find the ESP32 and the ESP8266 codes, add your WiFi ssid and password to get the ESP8266 connected.
 Add your cayenne my devices credentials.
+Modify your LoRa frequency (It depends your country regulation and your Board/peripheral hardware), I used 433MHz.
 Upload the code to the corresponding boards.
 I used the arduino IDE for that process.
 Remember, if you use another board check the GPIO pins to SPI and the I2C.
 - Download the nRF connect app to your phone (Every BLE generic app should work, but i didn't test it).
 - Plug your ESP8266 to the power.
 - Plug your ESP32 to the power and before that, connect your phone using the app.